SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/audit-reports/audit-settings.md

 * __Opening, Downloading, Viewing Items, or Viewing Item Properties__

 You can use the filters on the right-hand side to customize the report.
-SharePoint Objects filter will allow you to change the site collections, while the Audit Settings filter will allow you to filter by specific audit setting.
+* The __Farm filter__ is visible in case a database connected to multiple farms is used by SPDocKit.
+* The __SharePoint Objects filter__ enables you to select web applications and site collections.
+You can view settings of __all site collections in a SharePoint farm__ by selecting all web applications.
+* The __Audit Settings filter__ makes it possible to filter the report by the status of specific audit settings (On or Off).
+By default, all audit settings are selected. <br/>
+__Please note!__ When selecting two or more audit settings in the __Audit Settings__ filter, the __AND operator is used__ between them, as demonstrated in the following __example__:
+    - Editing Users and Permissions setting - Off checkbox is selected.
+    - Searching Site Content setting - On checkbox is selected.

+    The report will show site collections where the Editing Users and Permissions setting is turned Off __AND__ the Searching Site Content setting is turned On.